 Fox News host compares Trump to King Kong: ‘He’s going to bust out of his cage’

+Fox News host Jesse Watters compares Trump to King Kong: ‘He’s going to bust out of his cage’

 ‘They killed King Kong,’ Jesse Watters’ colleagues point out